stashed/mongodb/docs/mongodb-sharding.md

 **KubeDB does these automatically**.
 It has added the subject of `client.pem` in the mongodb server with `root` role.
 So, user can just use the appbinding that is created by KubeDB without doing any hurdle!
 See the [MongoDB with TLS/SSL (Transport Encryption)](https://github.com/kubedb/docs/blob/master/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md) guide to learn about the ssl options in mongodb in details.

-So, in KubeDB, the following `CRD` deployes a mongodb replicaset where ssl is enabled (`requireSSL` sslmode),
+So, in KubeDB, the following `CRD` deploys a mongodb replicaset where ssl is enabled (`requireSSL` sslmode),

 ```yaml
 apiVersion: kubedb.com/v1alpha1